MultiCraft/repixture/DEV_GROUPS.md

 ## Interactive item groups
 * `not_in_creative_inventory`: Item won't show up in Creative Inventory
-* `not_in_craft_guide`: Item won't show up in crafting guide when it's the output item in a recipe, even if the resources are in the input slot.
+* `not_in_craft_guide`: All recipes that have this item as output will be hidden from the crafting guide, even if the resources are in the input slots.
 The item can still be crafted when the crafting guide is disabled (assuming there's a recipe).
-Useful for items that are "secretly craftable" and for rather "technical" crafting recipes.
+Useful for items that are "secretly craftable" and for rather "technical" items that would pollute the crafting guide.
 * `no_item_drop`: This item can't exist as a dropped item on the ground.
 When dropping it, it is deleted instantly
 * `immortal_item`: In entity form, this item withstands damage and won't be destroyed by nodes with `destroys_items` group